by Adam Brown MClScPT FCAMPT

 - Existing nerve root compression in your neck (Double crush syndrome)

-Surprisingly, studies show that keyboarding does not increase the risk for CTS!
+Surprisingly, research studies show that keyboarding does not increase the risk for CTS!

 These risk factors can create an increase in pressure or narrow the space inside of the carpal tunnel, which can compress or irritate the median nerve.